biruhtesfaye/Password-Manager/README.md

 # Password-Manager
 This Python GUI program helps to generate and save passwords with their respective website and username.
 We don't need to look for a third party password manager.
+In addition to that it also has a feature to search if there is a password given for a particular website.
+If it get a previously saved password related to the website address, It will retrieve the username/email/ and the password to the user.